-- During the year, as the result of the decline in asset values and high operating costs of the G5000 fleet, the Group carried out a review of the recoverable amount of that fleet.
+- i) During 2022, as the result of the decline in asset values and high operating costs of the G5000 fleet, the Group carried out a review of the recoverable amount of that fleet.
 These assets are used in the Group's Commercial Aircraft reportable segment.
-The review led to the recognition of an impairment loss of AED 9.1 million (2021: AED 12.5 million), which has been recognised in the consolidated statement of profit or loss.
+The review led to the recognition of an impairment loss of AED 9.1 million, which has been recognised in the consolidated statement of profit or loss.
 The Group also estimated the fair value less costs of disposal of the fleet, which is based on the recent market prices of assets with similar age and obsolescence.
-The fair value less costs of disposal is more than the value in use and hence the recoverable amount of the relevant assets has been determined on the basis of their fair value less costs of disposal. - During 2021, as the result of the operational losses of the DHC 300, DHC 400 and Bell 412 fleet, the Group carried out a review of the recoverable amount of that fleet.
-These assets are used in the Group's Helicopeter and fixed wings reportable segment.
-The review led to the recognition of an impairment loss of AED 29.9 million, which had been recognised in the consolidated statement of profit or loss.
-The Group also estimated the fair value less costs of disposal of the fleet, which is based on the recent market prices of assets with similar age and obsolescence.
-The fair value less costs of disposal is higher than the value in use and hence the recoverable amount of the relevant assets has been determined by the management on the basis of their fairvalue less cost of disposal which is based on comparable prices of similar aircraft.
-No impairment has been assessed on the fleet for the year ended 31 December 2022. - During 2021, the Board of Royal Jet LLC (a 'subsidiary') resolved to dispose one of its commercial aircraft with a carrying value of AED 251.7 million.
-During the year, the subsidiary entered into a sale and lease back transaction of the said commercial aircraft, previously classified as an asset held for sale.
+The fair value less costs of disposal is more than the value in use and hence the recoverable amount of the relevant assets has been determined on the basis of their fair value less costs of disposal. - ii) During 2021, the Board of Royal Jet LLC (a 'subsidiary') resolved to dispose one of its commercial aircraft with a carrying value of AED 251.7 million.
+During 2022, the subsidiary entered into a sale and lease back transaction of the said commercial aircraft, previously classified as an asset held for sale.
 The proceeds from disposal were AED 283.7 million.
 Fair value of aircraft was AED 256.4 million at the date of sale.
 A gain on sale amounting to AED 4.2 million has been recognised in the consolidated statement of profit or loss.
-The balance of AED 27.4 million has been adjusted with the right of use asset. - iv) During 2021, the Group conducted a review of certain aircraft resulting in an increase in the useful life of such items due to economic viability of those assets beyond the previously perceived useful life.
-The effect of the change in useful life resulted in a lower depreciation charge of AED 6 million (2021: AED 5.3 million).
-The aircraft are covered under government grants, and hence there is a corresponding reduction in the deferred income charge by AED 6.5 million (2021: AED 5.8 million) (note 22). - v) Property and equipment with a carrying amount of AED 895.4 million (2021: AED 932.3 million) are mortgaged to the lending banks (note 20). - vi) Aircraft, property and equipment is operated from the Group's base in the UAE.
+The balance of AED 27.4 million has been adjusted with the right of use asset. - iii) Property and equipment with a carrying amount of AED 846 million (2022: AED 895.4 million) are mortgaged to the lending banks (note 20). - iv) Aircraft, property and equipment is operated from the Group's base in the UAE.